 By completing and submitting a Perpich financial assistance request form along with income information,* families may qualify to have a portion or all of the school fees reduced or waived based on individual need and number of applicants requesting aid.

-By completing and submitting the Minnesota Department of Education’s Free and Reduced Fee Lunch application students may also qualify for state and federally funded free and reduced price breakfast and lunch meals in the cafeteria.
+By completing and submitting the Alternate Application for Educational Benefits, students may also qualify for free and reduced price breakfast and lunch meals in the cafeteria.
 This is a separate process and a form must be submitted to Perpich Arts High School, in addition to your local school district, if you have other children enrolled locally, to qualify.

 Qualifying free/reduced price meal students may also purchase Metro Transit quarterly bus passes at a reduced price at Perpich.

 *Note that these forms should not be filled out and submitted until the student has been accepted to Perpich Arts High School.

 Contact the Perpich Finance Department for more information.

 “Perpich is the best school for me because it provides a diverse student population, artistic environment, and academic opportunities that can't be found anywhere else in the state.”

 “My teachers encourage me to push myself outside of my comfort zone and to always strive to better my art, never settling for good enough.”